Complete listings of all the best travel insurance companies for expeditions and adventure.

 - Altitude – hiking is generally covered up to 4,500 meters

-More info on what adventure activities are/aren’t included, see page 21 of their Description of Cover document
+For more info on what adventure activities are/aren’t included in Safety Wing’s packages, see page 21 of their Description of Cover document

 These guys can cover long backpacking and cycling trips as well as non-technical trekking at altitude.